 If you give me your commitment and patience I will coach you to have an athletic, lean & muscular, injury-resistant body… and the best looking body at the pool.

 Questions About Jeet Kune Do

 Jeet Kune Do is a philosophy or concept about how to best modulate martial arts in order to meet the needs of the individual.
 It is not a set style of martial arts such as Tae Kwon Do, Shotokan Karate, or Wing Chun Kung Fu.

 Traditional styles cling to the old ways believing them to be superior and a great one-size-fits-all approach to self-defense.
 Sport styles such as Mixed Martial Arts, Brazilian Jujitsu, etc. are restrictive in the sense that they have rules, weight classes, and gender classes.
-Clearly telling a 15-year old girl to fight a grown male attacker the same way you would tell a grown male MMA fighter to fight his counterpart for his upcoming heavy weight fight if foolishness.
+Telling a 15-year old girl to fight a grown male attacker the same way you would tell a grown male MMA fighter to fight his counterpart for his upcoming heavy weight fight is foolishness.